 Using Hootsuite means every part of the workflow process can happen in the same platform.
 Content can be drafted, edited and approved all in the Hootsuite dashboard.

-This tool helps keep teams organized when it comes to collaboration.
-Organize tasks and colour-code them into Trello’s cards and boards.
+This tool helps keep teams organized.
+Organize tasks and color-code them into Trello’s cards and boards.
 Allocate tasks to a team member and mark your task as complete when your task is through.
 And with the “mention” feature, you’ll know your team member is alerted as the process moves along.

-This tool elevates communication.
-The drag-and-drop feature makes it user-friendly, it visualizes the workflow process, and the whole team can be in-the-know as the approval process unfolds.
+The drag-and-drop feature makes Trello user-friendly.
+It visualizes the workflow process, and the whole team can be in the know as approvals unfold.

-Use Hootsuite’s social media approval features to make sure none of your posts fall through the cracks again.
-Assign work to your teammates, get notifications when content needs to be edited, and provide feedback to each other — all from the same dashboard.
+Build a winning social media marketing strategy with less time and effort.
+Use Hootsuite’s social media approval features to make sure none of your posts fall through the cracks.
+Assign work to your teammates, get notifications when content needs to be edited, and provide feedback to each other — all from one dashboard.
 Try it free today.